-Concentration in Business and Organizational Anthropology
+Master of Arts in Anthropology: Business and Organizational

 Career and job prospects for business anthropology students

 Business and organizational anthropologists work inside some of the leading manufacturing, technology, and service companies in the world, including Accenture, Adobe, Apple, Facebook, Ford Motor Company, Gemic, General Motors, Hewlett Packard, IBM, IDEO, Intel, Microsoft, Motorola, Netflix, Nissan, Procter & Gamble, ReD Associates, Spotify, Xerox, and J. Walter Thompson.